-You know how it is: you leave the hair salon after a cut and style, and you just can't stop touching your hair; it's soft, shiny, and full of body.
-What kind of sorcery is your stylist using to get your hair to feel like that, and why do your efforts fail when you try to recreate that feel at home?
-Even if you're no professional, these steps can help you get closer to a salon-perfect style at home every time.
+You know how it is: you leave the hair salon after a cut and style, and you just can't stop touching your hair.
+It's soft, shiny, and full of body, and as much as you know your stylist would hate you tugging on it, you just can't resist.
+What kind of sorcery are they using to get your hair to feel like that, and why do your efforts always fail when you try to recreate that feel at home?
+How can clients of almost any hair type achieve that soft, salon-quality hair?
+The key to healthy shiny, hair has many steps and even if you're no professional, these tips from the experts can help you get closer to a salon-perfect style at home every time.

-If you haven't used a clarifying shampoo in a while, it may be time to rid your hair of all the product buildup and impurities that your hair collects.
-Because these kinds of shampoos strip the hair, limit your use to once a week or when you really feel like you need a deep clean.
+If you haven't used a clarifying shampoo in a while, it may be time to, in order to rid your hair of all the product buildup and impurities that it collects day-to-day.
+Because these kinds of shampoos strip the hair, limit your use to just once a week or when you otherwise really feel like you need a deep clean.

-Everyone is guilty of jumping out of the shower, messing up their hair with a rough towel, and ripping a hairbrush through tangles and knots.
-But have you ever been to a salon where a hairdresser treated your hair with such neglect?
-Take a cue from your stylist, and softly squeeze excess water from your hair.
+Instead of ripping a hairbrush through the tangles and knots with reckless abandon post-shower, take a cue from your stylist, and softly squeeze excess water from your hair.
 Then, gently work your way from the ends of your strands to the roots while brushing.
-The lighter and softer you are when combing and brushing your hair post-shower, the fewer breakage and frizz you'll create, and the smoother and softer your hair will feel.
+We recommend a detangling brush or a wide-tooth comb.
+The more gentle you are when combing and brushing your hair post-shower, the less breakage and frizz you'll create, and the smoother and softer your hair will feel.

 Shampoo and conditioner are very important, but you also need to pay close attention to the styling products you use when looking for soft, shiny hair.
-If you love the way your hair feels after your stylist is done with your hair, ask them what they use to make your hair feel that way.
 Of course, everyone's hair needs a different product combination, but a great place to start is with three main products: hair oil, frizz reducing/smoothing serum, and blow-dry spray.
 Use them all, or stick with just one, depending on what your hair needs.

 Hair oil hydrates, softens, detangles, reduces frizz, and tames unruly hair.
 Apply it after towel drying and before touching your hair with a comb or any other products.
 Apply hair oil primarily to the ends of your hair, using a very small amount in the mid-shaft area and toward the scalp.
 If your hair has a tendency to get oily or greasy, keep the product away from your roots.